thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 Open **Devices** and click on big red "+" button in the bottom right corner.

 Populate your gateway name and select "Is gateway" checkbox.

-**Note** Gateway and device names should be unique in scope of tenant.
+**NOTE:** Gateway and device names should be unique in scope of tenant.

 Open new device card and click on "Copy Access Token" button.